 The Santa Fe Plaza was also the home to the Second Governor’s Mansion, commonly referred to as the executive mansion.
 After state governors stopped living in the Palace of the Governors in 1907, they resided in a new building on the plaza that resembled the White House.
 In 1952, this residence was demolished.
 During its occupation, particularly during the governorship of Washington E. Lindsey, the Governor’s Mansion hosted several women’s suffrage meetings due to the first lady’s involvement with the women’s clubs of the state.
 Members of the Congressional Union for Woman Suffrage even met with Governor Lindsey to press their demands for women’s enfranchisement.

-While the surrounding buildings have undergone many changes over the years, the Plaza itself still remains.
+While the surrounding buildings have undergone many changes over the years, the Plaza itself remains.
 The Santa Fe Plaza was designated as a National Landmark on December 19, 1960 and added to the National Register of Historic Places on October 15, 1966.

 The content for this article was researched and written by Jade Ryerson, an intern with the Cultural Resources Office of Interpretation and Education.